maria-sua/Geospatial/GEE.md

 Google Earth Engine is a **cloud-based platform** for earth science and analysis.
-It helps with managing a lot of geospatial datasets.
+It helps with managing a lot of geospatial datasets

 What can GEE do?
 Some of the functionalities that GEE is capable of are the followings: